PRosenb/SPIFFS_FilePrint/README.md

 ## Examples ##
 The following example sketches are included in the **PIFFS FilePrint** library.
-You can also see them in the [Arduino Software (IDE)](https://www.arduino.cc/en/Main/Software) in menu File->Examples->PIFFS FilePrint.
+You can also see them in the [Arduino Software (IDE)](https://www.arduino.cc/en/Main/Software) in menu File->Examples->SPIFFS FilePrint.

-- [**Simple Logging**](https://github.com/PRosenb/PIFFS_FilePrint/blob/master/examples/LogWithArduinoLog/LogWithArduinoLog.ino): Simple example how to use this library.
+- [**Simple Logging**](https://github.com/PRosenb/SPIFFS_FilePrint/blob/master/examples/LogWithArduinoLog/LogWithArduinoLog.ino): Simple example how to use this library.
-- [**Print to file and console**](https://github.com/PRosenb/PIFFS_FilePrint/blob/master/examples/PrintFileToConsole/PrintFileToConsole.ino): Print to the console and to a file at the same time and show the content of the logfile.
+- [**Print to file and console**](https://github.com/PRosenb/SPIFFS_FilePrint/blob/master/examples/PrintFileToConsole/PrintFileToConsole.ino): Print to the console and to a file at the same time and show the content of the logfile.
-- [**Log with ArduinoLog**](https://github.com/PRosenb/PIFFS_FilePrint/blob/master/examples/LogWithArduinoLog/LogWithArduinoLog.ino): Use ArduinoLog and configure it to log to a log file.
+- [**Log with ArduinoLog**](https://github.com/PRosenb/SPIFFS_FilePrint/blob/master/examples/LogWithArduinoLog/LogWithArduinoLog.ino): Use ArduinoLog and configure it to log to a log file.
 Show the content of the logfile afterwards.

 ## Contributions ##
 Enhancements and improvements are welcome.